Sid Ramin: Life

 Sidney Nathan Ramin (or Sidney Norton Ramin), born in 1919, was the son of Russian-born Ezra Ramin, a window trimmer, and Beatrice D. (Salamoff) Ramin.
-He grew up in Roxbury neighborhood.
+He grew up in the Roxbury neighborhood of Boston and became friends with the young Leonard Bernstein when he was 12 years old.
+Bernstein would remain a lifelong friend and mentor.
+Ramin studied at Boston University and the New England Conservatory of Music, before joining the Army.
+He served for five years, mostly in France, and upon his return began studies at Columbia University with the help of the G.I.
+Bill.

 Ramin orchestrated many television, film, and theatrical productions.
 He also composed the theme and lyrics for "Smile, You're on Candid Camera" of the hidden camera television program Candid Camera in the 1960s.
 In his early years, Ramin frequently collaborated with arranger Robert Ginzler, most notably on Gypsy.
 With Leonard Bernstein and Irwin Kostal, he co-orchestrated the music for West Side Story.
 He was the writer of the song "Music to Watch Girls By", first released as an instrumental single in 1967 by The Bob Crewe Generation.

 Ramin married Gloria Breit, a singer and model, on January 9, 1949.
 They had one son, Ronald "Ron" Ramin, who also works as a composer.

 Ramin celebrated his 100th birthday on January 22, 2019 and died on July 1 of the same year.